gurpreetsingh14/Credit_Risk_Analysis/README.md

 ## Tuning
 The random forest model is tuned using repeated cross-validation provided by "Caret" package

 I have added a RMarkdown file.
-I hope it will help is better explaining the whole code-base.
+I hope it will help in better explaining the whole code-base.